Oats worthy of sowing

 ENVIRONMENT: New Jersey to Florida, west to Arkansas and Texas and down in to Central America.
 It will grow under almost any conditions.
 It makes a nice bush for xeroscaping as it needs no attention.
 It can be planted as far north as Rhode Island.
 Tolerant of salt spray and wind.
 First cultivated in 1699

 METHOD OF PREPARATION: Leaves as is for seasoning, berries ground like pepper.
 Berries boil to collect wax.
-Most herbal applications use the bark of the root.
+Some herbal applications use the bark of the root (which is said to induce labor.)
 The leaves have been used to smoke mullet.

 { 25 comments }